kubernetes/enhancements/keps/sig-autoscaling/2021-scale-from-zero/README.md

 NOTE: Also set `disable-supported` to `true` or `false` in `kep.yaml`.
 -->

 Yes.
-To downgrade the cluster to version that does not support scale-to-zero feature:
+To downgrade the cluster to version that does not support scale-to-zero feature or to disable to feature gate:

 1. Make sure there are no hpa objects with minReplicas=0 and maxReplicas=0.
 Here is a oneliner to update it to 1: